Shipyar/date-formatter/README.md

 ### `npm run storybook`

-Runs the app in story book this version will show you some of the testing user stories I created<br />
+Runs the app in story book this version will show you some of the special cases that needed to be fulfilled<br />
 Open [http://localhost:9009](http://localhost:3000) to view it in the browser.